-Built to help voters quickly verify how officials vote — district first, party second.
-All information is sourced from official public records.
+Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 Personnel Oversight and Shift Tracking Act of 2025